rajdeepbaru/525a1/cs609-autumn2024_25-/lab07-OpenDayLight/README.md

 `mininet> pingall`

-# Example 2:  Configure a network topology wuth flows using OpenDaylight's REST API
+# Example 2:  Configure a network topology with flows using OpenDaylight's REST API

 ## Objective:

 Create a basic network topology, add devices (nodes), and configure them with flows using OpenDaylight’s REST APIs

+## Steps

 1. Make sure you have the required features installed: `feature:install odl-restconf odl-l2switch-switch odl-openflowplugin-flow-services`